josephpconley/josephpconley.github.io/portfolio.md

 ---

 # My Portfolio
-<small>Last updated <a id="lastUpdated" target="_blank"></a></small>

-Herein lies my latest snapshot (updated quarterly) of the equity portion of my portfolio.
+Here's my latest snapshot (updated quarterly) of the equity portion of my portfolio.
 I've omitted the more "boring" parts (529, Treasuries, Fundrise) but will still talk about them in quarterly updates as needed.

 <table class="ui basic collapsing celled table">
     <thead>